 Instructions

-- In a large skillet or wok, add cooking oil and sugar.
+- In a large skillet or wok, add cooking oil, sugar, and dried red chili pepper (optional).
 Let the sugar melt, and then add pork belly.

 - Now, transfer to a clay pot or medium sized pot.
 On low heat, add michiu, soy sauce, dark soy sauce, and water.